ExtendRealityLtd/Tilia.Trackers.ColliderFollower.Unity/Documentation/HowToGuides/AddingAColliderFollower/README.md

 ### Step 7

-Disable the `Trackers.ColliderFollower` GameObject in the Unity hierarchy, so it's not enabled by default.
+Disable the `Trackers.ColliderFollower` GameObject in the Unity Hierarchy window so it's not enabled by default.

 ![Disable Tracker Follower](assets/images/DisableTrackerFollower.png)